-If your motor home is equipped with the optional slide out room, it is imperative the operating instructions be followed every time the room is extended and retracted.
+If your motorhome is equipped with the optional slide out room, it is imperative the operating instructions be followed every time the room is extended and retracted.
 Failure to follow the operating instructions can cause damage to components or cause readjustment of the room to be necessary.
 Operating instructions are posted in your unit.

-Caution: Before traveling, make sure the factory supplied travel bars have been installed.
+Caution.
+Before traveling, make sure the factory supplied travel lock downs have been installed at the floor.
 This will prevent any accidental extension of the slide out room while vehicle is in transit.